Running your robot in Control Room

-For now, it's enough for you to know that in Control Room, all robots need a runtime environment to run, and the easiest way is to use a cloud environment so that everything happens in the cloud and you don't need to setup anything.
+For now, it's enough for you to know that in Control Room, all robots need an unattended worker to run, and the easiest way is to use the Robocorp-Hosted Cloud Worker, so that everything happens in the cloud and you don't need to setup anything.

 This is not the only option: you also have the possibility of having your computer (or Maria's) running the robot locally, but triggered by Control Room.
 When moving on to future automations you can find the correct setup for you.

 Whew!
 That was a lot of clicking!
 But now the fun starts!